Find Affordable College Courses

 Concentrations Within English Language & Literature

-English Language & Literature majors may want to concentrate their studies in one of these areas.
+If you plan to be a english language & literature major, you may want to focus your studies on one of the following concentrations.
 The completion numbers here include all graduates who receive any type of degree in this field from University of Missouri - Columbia.
 Some of these focus areas may not be available for your degree level.

 Concentration Annual Degrees Awarded